thet0aster/thet0aster.github.io/_posts/2025-07-17-practical-binary-analysis-ch-5-ctf-lvl-6.md

 Huh?
 I'm sure I used the correct sequence, <blur>2e29c64a0f03a6ee2a307fecc8c3ff42</blur>, why didn't it work?
 Well, I ended up spending way too much time on trying to figure out what the correct flag is when eventually I realized I had it correct all along, the **oracle** program was just broken

-It appears the **oracle** binary pre-installed on the VM under /home/binary/code/chapter5 had a bug in it somewhere that doesn't accept the coprrect flag.
+It appears the **oracle** binary pre-installed on the VM under /home/binary/code/chapter5 had a bug in it somewhere that doesn't accept the correct flag.
 Perhaps it is an earlier version of the binary that they forgot to update.
 In any case, I downloaded the code archive from the website and ran the same command on the **oracle** packaged within and it accepted the flag:

 ![lvl6 init](/assets/img/lvl6_7.png)